Let’s make a balloon rocket with things you have around the house to explore Newton’s Third Law.

-- two long balloons
+- two long balloons for rocket fuel

-How to build a Balloon Rocket
+Directions to Make a Balloon Rocket

-Before you attach the second end, thread the fishing line through two of the straw pieces so they can slide on the line.
+Before you attach the second end of string, thread the fishing line through two of the straw pieces so they can slide on the line.

 Take the water bottle and cut off each end so that you are left with a 3-4 inch ring.
 Tape this ring onto one of the straw segments.